You Have Insurance Coverage From Your Job. Do You Still Need Your Own?

 2. Coverage terms may change

-Your employee medical insurance policy belongs to your employer, which means that you are at the mercy of any changes they make to the policy.
+Your employee medical insurance policy belongs to your employer.
+This means that you are at the mercy of any changes they make to the policy.
 For instance, your employer may downgrade the policy to save on costs, which means reduced benefits for you.
 They could also remove it completely – under the Employment Act 1955, employers are not obliged to provide medical insurance for their staff.

 On the other hand, if you have your own medical insurance policy, you have the freedom to customise or upgrade it to fit your needs.
 Even if you have to downgrade to a cheaper plan to free up room in your budget, at least you won’t be caught unawares.